vivlai/data-mining/README.md

 3. combination.py: Covering TF-IDF, Paragragh2Vec (Gensim.models.doc2vec) and LDA.
 This script implements the combination of possible vectors and run the experiements(classification, prediction, clustering).

 4. LDA.py: Getting the LDA vector.

+5. scratch.ipynb: This notebook is used to run TF-IDF for clustering and classification tasks.
+It's a scratch book to run different sets of data on same tasks.